 Has this ever happened to you?

-You publish a new piece of content and wait, with bated breath, for it to rank on Google search result pages (SERPs).
+You publish a new piece of content and wait, with bated breath, for it to rank on Google search engine results pages (SERPs).
 Then, lo and behold!
 It shoots up the charts from the bottom of page ten to one of the top spots on page one.
 Then, faster than you can rub your eyes in disbelief, it’s plummeting back down to the Hinterland of page six, seven, or worse.
 No sooner have the tears you’ve shed hit the ground than it’s back up to page one.

 In essence, shortly after Google indexes a page, it will “audition” it for rank.
 When your page lands in the spotlight at the top of the search results, Google measures how searchers engage with it there.